unicef/design-system/guidelines.md

 Whenever the system is performing an action in background the user interface shall provide any kind of visual feedback to indicate the user this status.

 `TODO expand this topic`

-## Images

-Images should weight the least amount possible..

-1. Use the format that weights for the size and quality you require.
-Typically, it is recommended to use JPG format for pictures and SVG for graphics and icons.

-2. Use size optimizers such as [svgo](https://github.com/svg/svgo) or [jpeg optim]( https://github.com/tjko/jpegoptim).

-3. It is necessary to set the `alt` description on all images.
-Keep this description brief, describe what you see and do not interpret the contents of the image.
-For decorative images, use an empty string `alt` attribute (`alt=""`).